 Types of Transactions Low-Risk Merchants Can Process

-As a low-risk merchant, you aren’t limited to what type of payment solutions you can offer your clients for payment.
-It is up to you to determine which solutions make the most sense with how your business is set up and which are the most cost-effective.
+As a low-risk merchant, you do not face the same limitations as high-risk merchants as to what type of payment solutions you can offer your clients for payment.
+It is up to you to determine which solutions make the most sense with your business structure and which are the most cost-effective.

 Low-risk merchants can accept digital payments via credit cards, debit cards, and ACH.
 Credit card transactions are subject to the credit network through Visa, Mastercard, American Express, and Discover.